0xsysenter/0xsysenter.github.io/_posts/2021-01-09-ios-apps-reverse-engineering-solving-crackmes-part-1.markdown

     Written 4 byte(s) (nop) = wx 1f2003d5
     [0x100004420]>

-Once our binary is patched, we can put it in place of the fat binary and rebuild the ipa file by just zipping the Payload directory again and installing it again with ideviceinstaller:
+Once our binary is patched, we can put it in place of the fat binary and rebuild the ipa file by just zipping the Payload directory and installing it again with ideviceinstaller:

 `ideviceinstaller -i cracked_level_1.ipa`